Nindorph/MovieAnalysis/README.md

 Summary:

 This project analyzes movie data from the last ten years (2010-2019) to determine what characteristics have driven box office success as measured by Return on Investment percentage (ROI%).
-The project culminated in three business recommendations for the  launch of Microsoft's new movie studio, presented [here](https://docs.google.com/presentation/d/1klWg1TuGNnFnyVte3Z8LerU-2E2BE98NHsQzit1o35c/edit?usp=sharing)
+The project culminated in three business recommendations for the  launch of Microsoft's new movie studio.
+Presentation [here](https://docs.google.com/presentation/d/1klWg1TuGNnFnyVte3Z8LerU-2E2BE98NHsQzit1o35c/edit?usp=sharing)

 Data and sources: